AGSweeney/ESP32_ENIPScanner/components/enip_scanner/API_DOCUMENTATION.md

 }
 ```

+**Note:**
-**Note:** This function uses UDP broadcast and may take several seconds to complete.
-The timeout applies to the entire scan operation, not per device.
+- This function uses UDP broadcast and may take several seconds to complete
+- The timeout applies to the entire scan operation, not per device
+- **Thread-safe** - Can be called from multiple tasks concurrently
+- Automatically limits scan range to prevent excessive network traffic (max 254 addresses)
+- Includes integer overflow protection for network range calculations

 ---